-Document(s) Details to be provided Certificate 36 the certificate must refer to the appendix and list the number of pages the appendix must be attached to the certificate each appendix page must be numbered, and the certificate number is referenced on each page each appendix page must be signed by the plumber or electrician responsible for the completed work all premises being claimed for must be listed with the corresponding installed product information in the appendix (where multiple units at one address is receiving an upgrade).
-Geotagged photographs Geo-tagged photographs which are date and time stamped showing: the existing product(s) before the upgrade providing eligibility (for installations involving decommissioning) the brand, model and serial number of the existing product(s) (for installations involving decommissioning - not required for activity 28) the gas pipe of the existing product(s) sealed and/or capped using appropriate materials (where the existing product is a gas heater) the existing product(s) rendered permanently unusable (for installations involving decommissioning) the existing product(s) ready to be removed from the consumer's premises (for installations involving decommissioning) the location of the existing product(s) - the photograph to be taken at a wide angle to show the location of the product (where product has not been removed) the brand, model and serial number of the installed product(s) (not required for activity 28).
-All geo-tagged photographs must: be clear and in focus include any relevant markings include the GPS derived latitude and longitude coordinates (this should be stored in the metadata and generated automatically by the device used to take the geo-tagged photos).
-Refrigerant recovery and disposal (activity 6 only) Agent's refrigerant handling license number recorded on VEEC assignment form (where upgrade involves the handling of fluorocarbon refrigerants covered by the Ozone Protection and Synthetic Greenhouse Gas Management Act) Record of how systems were sized to provide for products which are suitable to meet the heating and cooling needs of the consumer having regard to the consumer's premises (for installation of multi-split systems in Record which includes information on: Each room and the size of each room which was heated and cooled by the existing product(s).
+Document(s) Details to be provided Certificate 36 the appendix must be attached to the certificate each appendix page must be numbered, and the certificate number is referenced on each page each appendix page must be signed by the plumber or electrician responsible for the completed work all premises being claimed for must be listed with the corresponding installed product information in the appendix (where multiple units at one address is receiving an upgrade).
+Geotagged Geo-tagged photographs which are date and time stamped showing: photographs the existing product(s) before the upgrade providing eligibility (for installations involving decommissioning) the brand, model and serial number of the existing product(s) (for installations involving decommissioning - not required for activity 28) the gas pipe of the existing product(s) sealed and/or capped using appropriate materials (where the existing product is a gas heater) the existing product(s) rendered permanently unusable (for installations involving decommissioning) the existing product(s) ready to be removed from the consumer's premises (for installations involving decommissioning) the location of the existing product(s) - the photograph to be taken at a wide angle to show the location of the product (where product has not been removed) the installed product(s) after installation (not required for activity 28) the brand, model and serial number of the installed product(s) (not required for activity 28). include any relevant markings include the GPS derived latitude and longitude coordinates (this should be stored in the metadata and generated automatically by the device used to take the geo- tagged photos).
+Refrigerant recovery and disposal (activity 6 only) Agent's refrigerant handling license number recorded on VEEC assignment form (where upgrade involves the handling of fluorocarbon refrigerants covered by the Ozone Protection and Synthetic Greenhouse Gas Management Act) Depend of how Deserduckisk includes information and Record of how systems were sized to provide for products which are suitable to meet the heating and cooling needs of the consumer having regard to the consumer's premises (for installation of multi-split systems in Record which includes information on: Each room and the size of each room which was heated and cooled by the existing product(s).
 Each room and the size of each room which is to be heated and cooled by the installed product(s), including the heating output required for each room.
-The record should include: signatures by the installer and the consumer evidencing agreement by the consumer to having received the sizing record.
+The record should include: signatures by the installer and the consumer evidencing agreement by the consumer to having received the sizing record. whether the recommended size of installed product(s) is consistent with the size residential premises under activity 6 only) recommended in the VEU Space Heating and Cooling Consumer Fact sheet.